sobti/TSAI/SNT/Readme.md

 Encoder-Decoder architecture- Typically, a model that generates sequences will use an Encoder to encode the input into a fixed form and a Decoder to decode it, word by word, into a sequence.

  -   Encoder - Encoder Architecture is used to obtain the feature of image provided .
 The features added with embedding is fed to Decoder.
+We have used VGG19
  -   Decoder - This is usually  LSTM cells used to generate the description.

 Attention-  Attention models, or attention mechanisms, are input processing techniques for neural networks that allows the network to focus on specific aspects of a complex input, one at a time until the entire dataset is categorized.